questionlp/api.wwdt.me_docs/content/endpoints/host.md

 ### List hosts with details

+Returns an array of host objects, each containing their database ID, name, slug string, gender and an array of their appearances.

-List all show hosts along with their appearances and scores, sorted by host name and appearance date
+The array is sorted by host name and host apperances are sorted by show date.

 ```endpoint
 GET /v1.0/hosts/details